 - Quantities exceeding or less than those ordered are permitted only within the usual trade conditions.

 - The Supplier carries the cost of packaging unless something else has been agreed to in text form.
 If we carry the cost of packaging in a specific case, this must be charged to us at the lowest cost possible.
-The requirements to take back packaging are according to the Packaging Regulation of 21.08.1998 resp. the Packaging Act of 05 07.2017.
+The requirements to take back packaging are according to the Packaging Act of July 5th 2017.

 VII.
 Declarations of Origin

 Where the Supplier makes a declaration in regard to the origin of the merchandise, the following terms shall apply:

 - The Supplier will allow verification through customs authorities and submit all necessary information as well as any required certification.

 - The Supplier shall compensate us for any damages and losses incurred to us, if and in so far as the competent authorities, due to any deficient certification or impossibility to verify, fail to acknowledge the declared origin, unless he proves that he is not responsible for such consequences.

 VIII.
 Liability for Defects and Statute of Limitations, Supplier Recourse